sherpa/sherpa/docs/models/index.rst

-Sherpa models have a :py:meth:`~sherpa.models.model.Model.guess` method which is used to seed the paramters (or parameter) with values and
+Sherpa models have a :py:meth:`~sherpa.models.model.Model.guess` method which is used to seed the parameters (or parameter) with values and
 :ref:`soft-limit ranges <params-limits>`
 which match the data.